LEARNING AREAS

 Curriculum Overview

 As students start to specialise according to their strengths and interests, there are varied pathways that can best prepare them for their next steps beyond school.
+These include academic courses in preparation for study at university or polytechnics, and the Gateway and award-winning Trades Academy programmes.

 Gateway and Trades Academy programmes offer learning in conjunction with NMIT, Whenua-iti Outdoors and local employers to facilitate NCEA success while also giving students the ideal foundation for movement into apprenticeships and employment.